 How the maths works

 When you buy a property, SDLT is calculated on the total purchase price — including any moveable items (chattels) like carpets, curtains, and white goods.
-But legally, chattels aren't land and shouldn't be taxed.
-Deducting their value from the purchase price and recalculating SDLT gives you a lower bill.
+But legally, chattels aren't land and shouldn't be taxed, as HMRC confirms in SDLTM04010.
+Apportioning their value out of the purchase price and recalculating SDLT gives you a lower bill.
 The difference is your refund.

 Example 1: £300,000 property (first-time buyer)